 The CEA includes clawback provisions that require P&G to reimburse the State, with interest, proportionate to any nonperformance against critical commitments in the CEA (principally capital expenditures and payroll obligations).
-Specifically, the company must reimburse 1.0 percent of any shortfall relative to capital expenditures and 13.49 percent of any shortfall relative to required payroll obligations.
+Specifically, the company must reimburse 1.0 percent of any shortfall relative to capital expenditures and 13.49 percent of any shortfall relative to required new payroll obligations.

 As of the report date, P&G's expansion of the fabric care product manufacturing facility was completed.
 The company has met its capital investment obligation of \$28.0 million required by the CEA.
 Under the CEA, P&G's performance is assessed annually relative to payroll obligations.
-The most recent obligation included \$46.6 million in payroll for the 12-month period ending December 31, 2019.
-P&G generated \$43.0 million in payroll during this period.
-The company met the 2019 performance requirement by coupling \$43.0 million in payroll with previously earned payroll credits.
-P&G earned these payroll credits by exceeding performance requirements in previous years.
-The next obligation includes \$47.9 million in payroll for the 12-month period ending December 31, 2020.
+The most recent obligation included \$3.8 million in new payroll for the 12-month period ending December 31, 2020.
+P&G did not generate any new payroll during this period, missing the performance requirement.
+The next obligation includes \$3.9 million in payroll for the 12-month period ending December 31, 2021.